 - Enhanced Classes (Math-Science, and Grammar)

-- Students are asked to be available for an additional 30 minute “Office Hours” session, Tuesday after class.
+- Tuesday and Friday the 10 – 10:30 slot is a 30 minute “Office Hours” session.
 This time is used to help children requesting help, and to work with those not meeting their assignment deadlines; children who are up to date with work are not required to stay.

 - Group Project Presentations: These are the culminations of Fall and Spring Units.
 Family members are invited and encouraged to attend to share in the student project presentations.
 December 17 and June 17, 8:00am PACIFIC time.
 Winter Student Sharing, February 24th.

 - Fall Session, 13 weeks: September 13 to December 17 [breaks: Canadian Thanksgiving (Monday week of October 11th) and US Thanksgiving (full week of November 22)]

 - Winter Session, 8 weeks: January 2 to February 24 [breaks: MLK Day (January 16)]